 Having your kids try to teach you math concepts can make learning fun and it can help them better understand the concepts.

 When you have to explain something to someone, then only you get to know how much you know versus how much you think you know.
 It helps in filling in the loopholes of understanding, clears confusion, and opens, new perspectives in that thought.

-When stuck in a problem, explain to your kid you are also having difficulty in grasping your mind around this, and explain what you cannot understand and what you can.
+When stuck on a problem, explain to your kid you are also having difficulty in grasping your mind around this, and explain what you cannot understand and what you can.

 This will increase the engagement of your children and he will take it as a challenge & problem to be solved rather than a passive form of learning.

-These sorts of questions are a great tool to help your kind in learning not just the basics of mathematics, but in helping him develop his problem-solving abstract capabilities through mathematical problems.
+These sorts of questions are a great tool to help your kid in learning not just the basics of mathematics, but in helping them develop his problem-solving abstract capabilities through mathematical problems.
 If I say this is the reason we teach kids mathematics, that won’t be wrong.
 This tip would be helpful to both younger and older kids.

 Estimation questions can be such as:

 ‘How much water do you think this pitcher could fill up?’ or ‘Let your child measure water after he takes a guess.